- Statutory Holiday [Wettelijke vakantiedagen]

 - Sick Leave

 For more details regarding Sickness Absence which is described in the Permanent Incapacity Benefit (Restrictions) Act (Wvp), please visit the Sickness Absence page.
-We have provided a summary of activities and responsibilities for Employee and Employer in order to have a successful reintegration of the Employee.
+We have provided a summary of activities and responsibilities for Employee and Employer.

 Besides Leaves of Absence regulated under the WAZO there are more leave types: Special Leave.
 Special Leave is not based on law, but on general country specific common practice.
 Examples of Special Leave are:

 - Leave for relocation.